Nicky Kuiper

-Nicky Kuiper (/nl/; born 7 June 1989) is a Dutch former professional footballer who last played as a left-back for SV TEC.
-He formerly played for Vitesse, FC Twente, Panathinaikos and Willem II.
+Nicky Kuiper (/nl/; born 7 June 1989) is a Dutch former professional footballer and manager who played as a left-back.
+He formerly played for Vitesse, FC Twente, Panathinaikos, Willem II and SV TEC.
+He currently manages Netherlands U19.

 Career

 Vitesse

 Kuiper was originally a midfielder but can play in all positions on the side left.
 It was through the entire course and was preparing for the season 2008/2009.
 Kuiper began at the academy of Vitesse Arnhem.
 Kuiper often used in first team ins and out in a friendly match.
 Cooper was already during his stay in the academy of football seen as a great talent.
 He was selected by the KNVB to be part of the U-15 from the Netherlands, also formed part of the U-16, U-17 and U-18 from the Netherlands.
 Due to injuries Haim Megrelashvili and Jeroen Drost as a first choice defender in full back, Kuiper played left back in the game won with 0–2 against Heerenveen on 29 October 2008.
 Kuiper made 15 appearances for Vitesse.